 - Trinseo PLC and its subsidiaries in connection with a pari-plus transaction involving approximately $2.2 billion in funded debt, $300 million in new capital, extending maturities by three years, and capturing approximately $56.925 million in discount.

-- Aimbridge Hospitality and its affiliates in connection with an agreement to implement a comprehensive deleveraging of its approximately $1.3 billion in funded debt, involving an equitization of approximately $1.1 billion in senior and junior debt obligations and the infusion of $100 million in new capital.
-Aimbridge is the leading third-party hotel management company, managing over 1,000 hotels globally and employing approximately 44,000 individuals.
+- Aimbridge Hospitality in connection with a comprehensive out-of-court restructuring supported by 100% of the company’s lenders that successfully converted more than $1 billion of senior and junior debt into equity and infused the company with $100 million in new capital.
+Aimbridge is the leading third-party hotel management company, managing over 1,000 hotels globally and employing approximately 47,000 individuals.

 - A leading platform dental services organization in an out-of-court restructuring involving the deleveraging of its approximately $900 million capital structure, including through an equitization of approximately $300 million of senior secured obligations and the provision of a $75 million new money term loan facility.